- February 17, 1956

 - Not Active

 Malcolm Wilson is a British former rally driver and owner of M-Sport company, which builds race cars and runs motorsport programs for different manufacturers.
 Currently, it runs Fords in the World Rally Championship and Bentleys in GT competitions worldwide.

 Wilson was a champion both as a driver and as a team boss

-As a team principal, Wilson took two WRC titles for manufacturers with Ford, in 2006 and 2007.
+As a team principal, Wilson took three WRC titles for manufacturers with Ford, two years in a row in 2006 and 2007, and most recently in 2017.
 As a rally driver, Wilson's most notable result was the British Rally Championship title in 1994, when he was driving the Ford Escort RS Cosworth.
 In the World Rally Championship, he collected 42 starts between 1977 and 1995, scoring two podiums.

 Malcolm Irving Wilson was born on February 17, 1956, in Cockermouth, Cumbria, England.
 Today, M-Sport's headquarters and factory are located in Dovenby Hall near Cockermouth, next to Wilson's house.
 The company was founded in 1979 as Malcolm Wilson Motorsport, changing its name to M-Sport in 1996.

 Two UK National championship titles in 1978 and 1979

 Wilson started rallying in 1976 with Ford Escort RS, together with John Davies as his navigator.
 Wilson gained an immediate success in his first years of rallying, becoming the UK National champion in 1978 and 1979.
 In both seasons, he was driving the Ford Escort RS 1800 MkII.

 During 1977, Ron Palmer became Wilson's co-driver and won the 1978 championship title with him.
 In 1979, Wilson's navigators were Terry Harryman and Bryan Thomas.